Welcome to the Catholic Diocese of Auckland Religious Education Team.

 Phone: 09-360 3027

-Part of the role is to organise the monthly Deaf Mass which is interpreted into NZSL.
-Alongside this the Pastoral Worker organises social gatherings for the Deaf group, (which are open to all) and provide on-going formation.
+Part of the role is to organise the monthly Deaf Mass which is interpreted into New Zealand sign language (NZSL).
+Alongside this, the Pastoral Worker organises social gatherings for the Deaf group (which are open to all) and provides on-going formation.

-The Pastoral Worker also visits elderly Deaf in rest homes, as well as do hospital and home visits and keep in contact with Deaf youth.
-Some work is also done in Catholic schools helping build understanding of Deaf culture and prayers in NZSL.
+The Pastoral Worker also visits elderly Deaf in rest homes, hospitals and homes, and also strives to keep in contact with Deaf youth.
+Some work is also done with the Catholic schools in order to help build an understanding of the Deaf culture and prayers in NZSL.

 Role: Pastoral Worker to the Catholic Deaf Community